-For some people, a charity cycling event may be their only cycle ride each year so it is essential to prepare for the event well in advance if you are to get the most out of it and ensure the day remains enjoyable.
+For some people, a charity cycling event or sportives, may be their only cycle ride each year so it is essential to prepare for the event well in advance if you are to get the most out of it and ensure the day remains enjoyable.

 The key is preparation, not just of yourself but of your bike, your fundraising, your safety and of those who plan to ride with you.
 This guide will help you to prepare for every aspect of the ride, which in turn will hopefully lead you to want to do it again next year and perhaps cycle on a regular basis.